talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 Export customer&#39;s transaction logs

 Download a CSV file containing a customer&#39;s transaction logs in the loyalty program.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
 The generated file can contain the following columns:  - &#x60;customerprofileid&#x60;: The ID of the profile. - &#x60;customersessionid&#x60;: The ID of the customer session. - &#x60;rulesetid&#x60;: The ID of the rule set. - &#x60;rulename&#x60;: The name of the rule. - &#x60;programid&#x60;: The ID of the loyalty program. - &#x60;type&#x60;: The transaction type, such as &#x60;addition&#x60; or &#x60;subtraction&#x60;. - &#x60;name&#x60;: The reason for the transaction. - &#x60;subledgerid&#x60;: The ID of the subledger, when applicable. - &#x60;startdate&#x60;: The start date of the program. - &#x60;expirydate&#x60;: The expiration date of the program. - &#x60;id&#x60;: The ID of the transaction. - &#x60;created&#x60;: The timestamp of the creation of the loyalty program. - &#x60;amount&#x60;: The number of points in that transaction. - &#x60;archived&#x60;: Whether the session related to the transaction is archived. - &#x60;campaignid&#x60;: The ID of the campaign. - &#x60;flags&#x60;: The flags of the transaction, when applicable.
-The &#x60;createsNegativeBalance&#x60; flag indicates whether the transaction results in a negative balance.
+The &#x60;createsNegativeBalance&#x60; flag indicates whether the transaction results in a negative balance. - &#x60;transactionUUID&#x60;: Unique identifier of the transaction in the UUID format.

 ### Example